slint-ui/slint/docs/langref/src/bindings.md

 ## Bindings

-The expression on the right of a binding is automatically re-evaluated when the values used in the expression change.
+The binding expression is automatically re-evaluated when properties accessed in the expression change.

-In the following example, the text of the button is automatically changed when the user presses the button.
-Incrementing the `counter` property automatically invalidates the expression bound to `text` and triggers a re-evaluation automatically.
+In the following example, the text of the button automatically changes when the user presses the button.
+Incrementing the `counter` property automatically invalidates the expression bound to `text` and triggers a re-evaluation.

 ```slint
 import { Button } from "std-widgets.slint";